 Parents should also be wary of paying for options that can encourage aggressive or distracted driving.
 If a car has too much engine power, a teen driver may have a greater temptation to speed and drive recklessly.

-Accordingly, you may want to avoid models that we consider performance vehicles.
+Accordingly, you may want to avoid models that would be considered performance vehicles.
 At the same time, a sports car should also be out of the question.
 Not only can it encourage dangerous driving, but it also might not withstand a crash.
 Similarly, if the car has too many features that can engage the driver, it can take their attention from the road.
 In other words, you should avoid buying a car for your teen that has too many bells and whistles.

 The proper car is a mix of size and the right safety features.
 Some cars come standard with helpful devices, such as blindspot monitoring and automatic braking.
 These safety devices can lend an additional hand to a new driver who is just learning their way behind the wheel.
 You may also consider investing in a car with forward collision monitoring and a collision avoidance system.